AndyBRoswell/basic_struts/README.md

 Choose any one browser you want to launch for this project.

-The URL should match the official guide:
+In the open window, the URL should match the official guide:

 > http://localhost:8080/basic-struts/index.jsp